missdaisydee/artistbackalley/README.md

 ## Running locally

-Run `python -m SimpleHTTPServer 8000` from the root directory.
+Run `python -m SimpleHTTPServer 8000` from the root directory, then navigate to http://localhost:8000/ to view the site.

-## Updating the artist directory
+## Adding an artist to the artist directory

 1. Create a new [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches):